Equine Assisted Services

-Equine-assisted therapy (EAT) is treatment that incorporates equine activities and/or the equine environment.
-EAT can include any specific center activity, such as therapeutic riding, mounted or ground activities, grooming, stable work, games, activities, sensory trail, or obstacles.
-Rehabilitative goals are related to the patient’s needs and the medical professional’s standards of practice.
-EAT involves clients, volunteers, and instructors.
+Equine-assisted services(EAS) incorporates equine activities and/or the equine environment into therapeutic sessions.
+EAS can include riding, mounted or ground activities, grooming, stable work, games, activities, sensory trail, or obstacles.
+Service goals are related to the client’s needs and the medical professional’s standards of practice.
+EAS involves clients, volunteers, and instructors.

-Horses of Hope’s (HOH) staff is very skilled in developing and expanding equine assisted therapeutic programs to address emotional, physical and behavioral challenges.
-We have worked with more than 92 physical and cognitive disabilities including: ADHD, cerebral palsy, spinal cord and brain injury, muscular dystrophy, mental retardation, Down syndrome, multiple sclerosis, attention deficit disorder, autism spectrum disorders, and hearing and visual impairment
+Horses of Hope’s (HOH) staff is very skilled in developing, adapting and expanding equine assisted services to address emotional, physical, cognitive and behavioral challenges.
+We have worked with more than 114 physical and cognitive disabilities including: ADHD, cerebral palsy, spinal cord and brain injury, muscular dystrophy, mental retardation, Down syndrome, multiple sclerosis, attention deficit disorder, autism spectrum disorders, and hearing and visual impairment.

 - side-to-side motion

-This simultaneously stimulates nerves, muscles, and brain activity.
+This unique movement simultaneously stimulates nerves, muscles, and brain activity.

 Equestrian activities in and out of a therapeutic setting: